 When should you cite someone else’s work?
 Writers should include a citation when directly quoting or paraphrasing someone else’s words.
+This means that you should also cite any and all data, statistics, and/or definitions that you did not create yourself.
 Besides avoiding plagiarism, writers who cite their sources properly also give credit where credit is due and sound more persuasive.

 Although there are other systems of citation, like APA or Chicago, MLA (Modern Language Association) is most often used for papers in writing and literature courses.

 MLA In-Text Citation